May 2 - May 6

 This year, applicants should indicate a very specific Lesson topic with objectives and assessment plan in the application, but the specific software programs will not need to be selected in the application phase.
 Instead, if your application is accepted - you will have the opportunity to see examples and demos of various tools and techniques and work with an instructional designer to "Design Your Own" seminar.

-Below is a list of workshops that will be availabile during the Seminar.
+Below is a list of workshops that will be available during the Seminar.
 The list may be modified as applications are received.
-CTD Instructional Designers work with applicants prior to the selection date to make sure all applications are equal in terms of feasibilty based on time constraints, software licensing, pre-requisite skills and software/instructor availability.
+CTD Instructional Designers will work with applicants prior to the selection date to make sure all applications are equal in terms of feasibility based on time constraints, software licensing, prerequisite skills and software/instructor availability.

 Web 2.0 Technologies:

 BlackBoard Learn - Topics and Tools - (Requires completion for CTD0335b: Blackboard Learn Essentials for ANGEL Users or CTD0335 - Introductory Instructor BlackBoard (for new LMS users) - Contact firstname.lastname@example.org if you are planning on using Blackboard Learn for your project and have not already completed CTD0335b or CTD0335